 Authenticity and Reality

-The B roll shooting gives authenticity and a dose of reality to the viewers.
+The B roll shooting gives the viewers authenticity and a dose of reality.
 There is no room for error in A shots, and they have to be well-crafted.
 However, most times, the audience craves authenticity.
 The B-roll offers clients smiles as they use a product or present the co-workers working together to compile a presentation.
 Thus, adding a shot of realism to the routine shots.

 B roll and A roll are used to tell engaging stories and convey with better enthusiasm.
 The editors and video creators should know how to merge them and create a long-lasting impression.
 The section introduces some ways of using both of them in different types of projects.